LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Career Recruitment

 In 2022, 77% of recruiters used LinkedIn to find candidates for open roles or to research applicants before extending an opportunity to interview.
-This makes having a profile on LinkedIn a good idea since it allows recruiters to evaluate your talent, education, and expertise.
+This makes having a profile on LinkedIn a good idea because it allows recruiters to evaluate your talent, education, and expertise.
 LinkedIn also allows employers to post open roles, so you can explore your options and even directly message recruiters on LinkedIn before applying.

 Researching Potential Employers